getcommitapp/commit/docs/software-requirements-specification.md

     participants fail).
 Invitees accept the stake.
 Upon completion, successful participants receive the pooled stakes from members who failed; if all fail, funds are sent to the fallback destination.
-- Target platforms (iOS, Android, etc.)
 - Mobile: iOS and Android (phones only; no tablet support)
-- Permissions/capabilities: Background location (GPS), camera, push notifications, device usage detection (for no-phone-use goals)
+- Permissions/capabilities: Background location (GPS), camera, device usage detection (for no-phone-use goals)
 - Expo: SDK and EAS details TBD
 - Web: Single static marketing landing page (Astro + React)
 - Target audience